containers/podman/docs/source/markdown/podman-machine-init.1.md

 a `timezone` such as `America/Chicago`.
 A value of `local`, which is the default, means to use the timezone of the machine host.

+#### **--type**=*provider name*

+The type of virtualization provider.
+It allows using a virtualization technology or provider different from the system.
+By default, the system provider (QEMU for Linux and macOS systems, and WSL for Windows) will be used.

+Currently, in addition to the system, there is limited support of VirtualBox.

 #### **--volume**, **-v**=*source:target*

 Mounts a volume from source to target.